valory-xyz/price-oracle/docs/index.md

 ## Demo

-Once you have {{set_up_system}} to work with the Open Autonomy framework, you can run a local demo of the Price Oracle with a Hardhat node as follows:
+In order to run a local demo of the Price Oracle service with a Hardhat node:

-1. Fetch the Price Oracle service (Hardhat flavour).
+1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework.
+We recommend that you use these commands:

     ```bash
+    mkdir your_workspace && cd your_workspace
+    touch Pipfile && pipenv --python 3.10 && pipenv shell

+    pipenv install open-autonomy[all]==0.9.0
+    autonomy init --remote --ipfs --reset --author=your_name
+    ```

+2. Fetch the Price Oracle service (Hardhat flavour).

+	```bash
 	autonomy fetch valory/oracle_hardhat:0.1.0:bafybeih6eqd3324mlumtimugsm7sl5beb6hrpsk5b3x4mpx6ou5eipplhy --service
 	```

-2. Build the Docker image of the service agents
+3. Build the Docker image of the service agents

 	```bash
 	cd oracle_hardhat
 	autonomy build-image
 	```

-3. Prepare the `keys.json` file containing the wallet address and the private key for each of the agents.
+4. Prepare the `keys.json` file containing the wallet address and the private key for each of the agents.

     ??? example "Generating an example `keys.json` file"